 Professional Certificate.
 A student must apply for professional certificate awarding through MyUI.
 It is important to note that the certificate(s) must be listed as a program of study on the student's record before doing so.
-(To have it added, contact advisor.)
-Deadlines to do so are distributed to students via their University of Iowa email, published within MyUI, and provided on the University of Iowa website.
-Failure to file by the application deadline may result in postponement of conferral to a subsequent session.
+(To have a certificate added, contact advisor.)
+Application deadlines are distributed to students via their University of Iowa email, published in MyUI, and provided on the university website.
+Failure to file by the deadline may result in postponement of conferral to a subsequent session.